Hélios Sessolo: Career

 He made his debut during the 2012–13 season.
-He scored three goals in the first round of the Swiss Cup 2013/14 against FC Veyrier Sports.
+He scored three goals in the first round of the Swiss Cup 2013–14 against FC Veyrier Sports.

 On 7 January 2021, he joined Cypriot First Division side Ethnikos Achna.
 After just one game with Ethnikos, he terminated his contract and returned to Switzerland, signing with Kriens on 12 February 2021.

+Following an injury-related break, Sessolo joined Thun in January 2023, initially playing for their reserve team.
+On 12 September 2023, he signed a professional contract with the club for one season.